open-telemetry/oteps/text/0257-utf8-handling.md

 explicitly handle UTF-8 validation, rather than leave it to the protocol buffer library.

-OpenTelemetry Collector SHOULD support automatic UTF-8 validation to protect users.
-There are several places this could be done:
+OpenTelemetry Collector should support automatic UTF-8 validation to protect users, however there are several places this could be done:

 1. Following a receiver, with data coming from an external source,
 2. Following a mutating processor, with data modified by potentially